Placental cotyledon

 The placenta of humans, and certain other mammals contains structures known as cotyledons, which transmit fetal blood and allow exchange of oxygen and nutrients with the maternal blood.

 Ruminants

 The Artiodactyla have a cotyledonary placenta.
 In this form of placenta, the chorionic villi form a number of separate circular structures (cotyledons) which are distributed over the surface of the chorionic sac.
-Sheep, goats and cattle have between 72 and 125 cotyledons whereas deer have 4-6 larger cotyledons.
+Sheep, goats and cattle have between 75 and 125 cotyledons whereas deer have four to six larger cotyledons.

 Human

 The form of the human placenta is generally classified as a discoid placenta.
-Within this, the cotyledons are the approximately 15-25 separations of the decidua basalis of the placenta, separated by placental septa.
+Within this, the cotyledons are the approximately 15 to 25 separations of the decidua basalis of the placenta, separated by placental septa.
 Each cotyledon consists of a main stem of a chorionic villus as well as its branches and sub-branches.

 Vasculature

 The cotyledons receive fetal blood from chorionic vessels, which branch off cotyledon vessels into the cotyledons, which, in turn, branch into capillaries.
 The cotyledons are surrounded by maternal blood, which can exchange oxygen and nutrients with the fetal blood in the capillaries.